-Infatuation Editorial Director and longtime Greenpoint resident Katherine Lewin announced her plans to leave The Infatuation and open a retail store focused on “dinner party essentials.”
-The specific Greenpoint location is not yet public, but she calls the neighborhood the best in the world in her announcement.
-She did share a photo of herself outside 152 Franklin, the former site of Ovenly’s Studio One54, which closed in 2020.
+Infatuation Editorial Director and longtime Greenpoint resident Katherine Lewin announced her plans to leave The Infatuation and open a retail store focused on “dinner party essentials” earlier this summer.
+Now, the unique shop, called Big Night, has opening plans for the last weekend in August.
+The store will be at 152 Franklin, the former site of Ovenly’s Studio One54, which closed in 2020.

-There is no opening date or name for the store at the moment.
-At the Infatuation, Lewin oversaw the site’s restaurant coverage and wrote a number of guides focused on Greenpoint.
+At The Infatuation, Lewin oversaw the site’s restaurant coverage and wrote a number of guides focused on Greenpoint dining.

-Lewin’s Instagram spotlights visits to local favorites like Chez Ma Tante and Lighthouse.
+We’re already looking forward to the foodie goods inside the shop: Lewin’s Instagram spotlights visits to local favorites like Chez Ma Tante and WIlliamsburg’s Lighthouse.
 Lewin says her time at The Infatuation, which was founded in 2009 by Andrew Steinthal and Chris Stang, inspired her to start her own business.

 Fellow food entrepreneurs in the neighborhood like Edouard Massih of Edy’s Grocer, expressed their excitement for the new concept, commenting, “Congratssss!!!
 Can’t wait for this to come to life